 - Also provide a phone number and email.

-Step 2: Obtain an ‘e-filing Access Application Form’ from any FIRS Office or download from the FIRS website.
+Step 2: Obtain an ‘e-filing Access Application Form’ from any FIRS Office or download from the FIRS website(link is external).
 Complete the form by nominating an Officer or Tax Agent that will represent the organisation you work for on tax matters.
 Indicate on the form the type of access that the nominee should have, either to declare (file returns), view only or both.

 Step 3: Return the form to the FIRS tax office to obtain a username and password that gives you access to the e-filing site.

 Step 4: Log into the e-filing Portal(link is external) using your username and password.